vacuumlabs/cardano-ctf/README.md

 This is why we run the transactions on the Lucid emulator first.
 Only if they pass there we try to replicate it on the testnet as well.

+## Scoreboard

+Successful solutions are recorded on the testnet.
+There is a script called `scoreboard.ts` that displays the number of successful solutions in a succinct way.
+You can run it using the command
+`deno run --allow-net --allow-read scoreboard.ts`.

 ## Feedback

 [Join our Discord](https://discord.gg/5XVW2MUdWu).
 You can ask questions, share